RiverTwilight/Geekits/README.md

 ## 协助翻译 | Help Translation

 See our [translation-file](/src/data/i18n/i18n.xlsx).
 You can edit it directly and pull request.
+You should not run `i18n:update` util it's approved.

 Translations in progress: